vikasomnp/Msk/README.md

 <!-- <summary><strong>About Me</strong></summary> -->
 ### About Me

-My name is [Jay Sueno](https://www.linkedin.com/in/jaysueno) and I'm a novice data scientist with a [certificate](https://bootcamp.extension.ucsd.edu/data/) from UC San Diego in Data Science and Visualization.
-I believe that <strong>artifical intelligence</strong> and <strong>machine learning</strong> are the next industrial revolution and can be a cause for good in the world.
-It's up to humans like you and me to guide that future.
+My name is [Vikas Pandey](https://www.linkedin.com/in/vikasomnp) and I'm a novice data scientist with a [certificate] from Masai in Data Science and Visualization.
+I believe that <strong>artifical intelligence</strong> and <strong>machine learning</strong> capture the most beautiful aspect of this universe which is growth and order in randomness and the study of it.

 One of the paradigms I ascribe to is <strong>intersectional activism</strong> to solve the challenges of our world.
 Climate change, inequality, environmental justice, technology, education, race, and human ingenuity are interconnected.
 I believe that through data we can find patterns and educate ourselves to choose the best decisions.